Seagate/cloudfuse/tools/health-monitor/README.md

 Cloudfuse Health Monitor is a tool which will help in monitoring Cloudfuse mounts.
 It supports the following types of monitors:

-1. **Cloudfuse Stats Monitor:** Monitor the different statistics of Cloudfuse components like:
+1. **Cloudfuse Stats Monitor:** Monitor the different statistics of cloudfuse components like,
-    - Total bytes uploaded and downloaded via Cloudfuse
+    - Total bytes uploaded and downloaded via cloudfuse
     - Events like create, delete, rename, synchronize, truncate, etc. on files or directories in the mounted directory
     - Progress of uploads or downloads of large files to/from Azure Storage
     - Keep track of number of calls that were made to Azure Storage for operations like create, delete, rename, chmod, etc. in the mounted directory